Calorimetric Measurement of Multi-TeV Muons via Deep Regression: The CNN regression task

 \section{The CNN regression task}

-Three regressor architectures are considered: regressors that only use continuous input-features (such as the energy sum and other high-level features) pass their inputs through a set of fully-connected layers (referred to as the network \textit{body}), ending with a single-neuron output; when the 3D grid of energy deposits is considered, the body is prepended with a series of 3D convolutional layers (referred to as the \textit{head}), which act to reduce the size of the grid, whilst learning high-level features of the data, prior to passing the outs to the body; a hybrid model is also used, in which the energy deposits are passed through the head, and the pre-computed high-level features are passed directly to the body.
+Three regressor architectures are considered: regressors that only use continuous input-features (such as the energy sum and other high-level features) pass their inputs through a set of fully-connected layers (referred to as the network \textit{body}), ending with a single-neuron output; when the 3D grid of energy deposits is considered, the body is prepended with a series of 3D convolutional layers (referred to as the \textit{head}), which act to reduce the size of the grid, whilst learning high-level features of the data, prior to passing the outs to the body; the main model used is a hybrid model combining both approaches, in which the energy deposits are passed through the head, and the pre-computed high-level features are passed directly to the body.
 Layout diagrams for these three models are illustrated in \autoref{fig:models}, and a technical description of component is included in the following subsection.
-Models are implemented and trained using \pytorch~\cite{pytorch} wrapped by \lumin~\cite{lumin}.
+Models are implemented and trained using \pytorch~\cite{pytorch} wrapped by \lumin~\cite{lumin} - a high-level API which includes implementations of the advanced training techniques and architecture components we make use of in the regressor.